Anchor Text, Penguin and Co-Citation

 Penguin FIX

-In order to correct the harm done by anchor text over-optimization, there should be below 50% exact match anchor text, and in many cases, far far less.
+To correct the harm done by anchor text over-optimization, there should be below 50% exact match anchor text, and in many cases, far far less.
 In this example, if company A decreased the amount of anchor text with the exact match phrase of Denver SEO, they would slowly regain their rankings.

 anchor-text